Leduc No. 1: Discovery

 Drilling of Leduc No. 1 began November 20, 1946.
 Several drill stem tests down to depths of 1200 m showed only traces of oil and natural gas.
 As drilling passed into Mesozoic depths, tests indicated large quantities of natural gas and some oil.
-It was a small find, and close to the limits of the Paleozoic Era, where conventional wisdom of the time held that oil was unlikely to be found.
+It was a small find, and close to the limits of Paleozoic rocks, where conventional wisdom of the time held that oil was unlikely to be found.
 Imperial was left to choose whether to begin production of this small find, or drill deeper and risk having the byproducts of drilling ruin the company's ability to complete a well at the depth of this find.
 Imperial chose to continue drilling.
-When drilling reached 1536 m, into the Devonian Era, tests showed promising results.
+When drilling reached 1536 m, into Devonian rocks, tests showed promising results.
 On February 3, 1947, a test sent a geyser shooting out of the drilling hole and up half the height of the drilling derrick, covering a worker with oil.

 By this point, Imperial knew they had hit upon a strike.
 The company pressed Hunter to name a date when the well could come in.
 He later stated: "The crew and I were experts at abandoning wells but we didn't know much about completing them.
 I named February 13 and started praying."
 Imperial invited the public to witness as the well came in.
 However, the machinery broke down on that morning.
 The crew worked most of the day trying to fix the machinery, while some of guests began to leave, fearing another disappointment.
 Shortly before 4 p.m., the crew finally cleared the wellhead and the 500 people who remained despite the bitter cold bore witness as Leduc No. 1 came to life.
 People felt a rumbling in the ground, while roughnecks opened release valves.
 The youngest member of the crew was given the honour of "flaring" the well.
 As the mixture of crude oil and gas spewed from a release pipe, the young man hurled a burning sack onto the mixture, igniting the fuel and sending flames 50 ft into the air.
 Imperial held a party in Edmonton that night in celebration of its achievement.